 She was a radiation oncology research coordinator at Einstein.
 I was actually doing radiation oncology research and there was this really nerdy research conference in San Antonio [Texas] a few months away.
 I thought, what are the chances -- those are real world chances, not just two Indian people in medicine, but medicine in a field that is only a couple thousand practicioners.

 I showed up at a really nice bar, very fancy.
-I thought we were just going to have a coffee; I was totally under dressed.
+I thought we were just going to have a coffee and talk about Columbia; I was totally under dressed.

 We talked about medical school for probably 10 minutes, then it was so much more than that.
 We just clicked about our families and our childhood and our friends; we got each other's weird humor that most other people aren't receptive to.
 He's dark and cynical and I have my dark and twisty jokes that I make.